walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/README.md

-The reusable OSS Gradle workflow (`.github/workflows/gradle.yml`) always publishes these role sections to the GitHub Actions job summary, using the same heading and table shape as the OpenID4VP verifier report:
+The reusable OSS Gradle workflow (`.github/workflows/gradle.yml`) always publishes these role sections to the GitHub Actions job summary, using the same heading, totals, failed-and-skipped section, and compact passed table for every role:

 1. OpenID4VP Verifier
 2. OpenID4VP Wallet